Barham Salih: President of Iraq

 On 2 October 2018, Salih was elected as the eighth president of Iraq.
 He received 219 votes and defeated Fuad Hussein who secured 22 votes.

 Salih condemned the 2019 Turkish offensive into north-eastern Syria, stating that it "will cause untold humanitarian suffering, empower terrorist groups.
 The world must unite to avert a catastrophe, promote political resolution to the rights of all Syrians, including Kurds, to peace, dignity and security".

 Salih meets with U.S. Secretary of State Michael R. Pompeo on the margins of the 74th Session of the United Nations General Assembly in New York City on September 22, 2019.

-In March 2019, Salih submitted the groundbreaking “Yazidi Female Survivors Law” to Parliament for review.
+In March 2019, Salih submitted the groundbreaking "Yazidi Female Survivors Law" to Parliament for review.
 The ground-breaking bill set forth a number of reparation measures for female Yazidi survivors of captivity.
 It was seen by the Yazidi leaders as an important step toward a secure future for the survivors, and so they could move on and rebuild their homes, which were destroyed by IS fighting.
 On 1 March 2021, Parliament passed the Yazidi [Female] Survivors Bill into law, and the law was welcomed by Nadia Murad as "an important first step in acknowledging the gender-based trauma of sexual violence and need for tangible redress."

 On 24 September 2019, President Salih had his first bilateral meeting with U.S. President Donald Trump.

 On 26 December 2019, Salih submitted a letter of resignation after refusing to appoint Basra Governor Asaad Al Eidani as Prime Minister following the resignation of Adil Abdul-Mahdi, amid ongoing protests across the country.
 Salih stated that Al Eidani would not be approved by the demonstrators.

+United Nations

+On 18 December 2025, Salih was elected as United Nations High Commissioner for Refugees by the United Nations General Assembly.
+He took up the role on 1 January 2026.

 Assassination attempt

-On 2 April 2002, Barham Salih was exposed to an assassination attempt by Ansar al-Islam group, Salih survived the assassination attempt.
+On 2 April 2002, Salih survived an assassination attempt by Ansar al-Islam.
+While returning to his residence on Tuesday afternoon, he was attacked by three gunmen.
+According to regional reports, the assailants killed the head of his private office and four bodyguards before two of the attackers were shot dead and a third was wounded and captured.

 Criticism

 On 19 September 2018, the announcement that Barham Salih will be the PUK's candidate for the post of Iraqi president was greeted with anger by many on social media while others expressed hope that his international reputation and experience would bring a steady hand to tumultuous Baghdad.
 Some took to the social media platform to call Salih out for perceived opportunism, noting he had just recently been campaigning against PUK and KDP corruption.